bimdata/documentation-old/doc_sphinx/guide/invitations.rst

 When you register an Identity Provider, you must define an Invitation URL where the invitation's data will be sent.
 We send a bundle of data to this URL (see the details below in Example Request).

-In addition to that, you need a hash to sign your invitation and guarantee the invitation is the same.
+In addition to that, you need to give us a secret to sign invitation calls to guarantee the call is legit (sent by us and not by a malicious hacker).

 When an invitation is created with `inviteCloudUser`_ or `inviteProjectUser`_, BIMData API saves the invitation with the status PENDING (**P**) and send a signal to your invitation URL.